kubermatic/docs/content/kubermatic/main/tutorials-howtos/kkp-configuration/custom-certificates/_index.en.md

 ```

 Refer to the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls)
-for details on the format for certificate Secrets.
+for details on the format for certificate `Secrets`.

+{{% notice warning %}}
+If the static certificate is signed by a private CA, it is necessary to add that private CA to the [CA bundle](#ca-bundle)
+used by KKP.
+Otherwise, components will not be able to properly communicate with each other.
+{{% /notice %}}

 #### User Cluster

 KKP automatically synchronizes the relevant CA bundle into each user cluster.
-The ConfigMap
+The `ConfigMap`
 is called `ca-bundle` and created in the `kube-system` namespace.
-For this reason it's important
+For this reason it is important
 to not put actual secrets into the CA bundle.

 ### Dex

-The same technique used for KKP is applicable to Dex as well: Set the name of the cert issuer to an empty
+The same technique used for KKP is applicable to Dex as well: Set the name of the certificate issuer to an empty
 string to be able to configure your own certificates.
 Update the Helm `values.yaml` used to deploy the
 chart like so: